-The plot of \dot{y} vs. y is called the phase portrait and represents how the trajectories flow.
-Although such plots may appear non-intuitive at first, they provide a wealth of information without solving any equations in both 1D and 2D; eventually establishing some level of intuition for higher dimensional systems.
+The plot of \dot{y} versus y is called the phase portrait and represents how the trajectories flow.
+Although such plots may appear nonintuitive at first, they provide a wealth of information without solving any equations in both 1D and two-dimensional (2D); eventually establishing some level of intuition for higher dimensional systems.